2 days off work

 4hrs · 10km · 300m up · 300m down

-Starting at lovely Lake Strbske Pleso, you’ll hike through the ridiculously picturesque Mengusovska Valley - a lost world of jagged peaks, dramatic rock faces and verdant forest, ending at the glistening alpine waters of Lake Popradske.
+Starting at lovely Lake Strbske Pleso, you’ll hike through the ridiculously picturesque Mengusovska Valley - a lost world of jagged peaks, dramatic rock faces and verdant forest, ending at the glistening Lake Popradske.
 Then, after four days of adventure and relaxation, it’s time to head home refreshed and revitalised.

 Experienced, friendly, English-speaking guides